-Nos vamos a México by Laura Krebs, is one of my favorite Spanish stories for kids.
+Nos vamos a México by Laura Krebs is one of my favorite Spanish stories for kids.
 This beautiful book is published by Barefoot Books and is filled with engaging language and culture.
 It is an excellent way to introduce Spanish language learners to the richness and variety that define the amazing country of Mexico.
-You can purchase Nos vamos a México from Barefoot Books.
+You can purchase Nos vamos a México from Amazon.

 The bright illustrations captivate children, and I love that they avoid stereotypes and convey a true sense of Mexico.
 Children will learn content and vocabulary related to places, music, holidays and history.
 At the end of the book, there is additional information about Mexican geography, holidays and history.